CasperLaiTW/ERBAutocomplete/README.md

 ERBAutocomplete
 ======================
-The Package to help use erb template user that easy and quick to finish the erb tag.
+The package to help use erb template user that easy and quick to finish the erb tag.
 ***

 How to install